GraninNikita/DVA-C02/README.md

       stack when the prerequisite resource or application is ready.
     - `cfn-get-metadata` – Use to retrieve metadata for a resource or path to a specific key.
     - `cfn-hup` – Use to check for updates to metadata and execute custom hooks when changes are detected.

+# CDK

+- How to test what will be created locally?: `cdk init app --language typescript` + `cdk synth --no-staging`

+# BeanStalk

+- Deployment strategies:
+    - All-at-once - Performs in place deployment on all instances.
+    - Rolling — Splits the instances into batches and deploys to one batch at a time.
+    - Rolling with additional batch - Splits the deployments into batches but for the first batch creates new EC2 instances instead of deploying on the existing EC2 instances.
+    - Immutable — If you need to deploy with a new instance instead of using an existing instance.
+(Auto scalling groups)
+    - Traffic splitting — Performs immutable deployment and then forwards percentage of traffic to the new instances for a pre-determined duration of time.
+If the instances stay healthy, then forward all traffic to new instances and shut down old instances.
+- Config files:
+    - `.ebextensions` folder at the root folder

+# Tricky questions

+- You got an encoded error message, how to decode it?
+    - `aws sts decode-authorization-message --encoded-message